Supermagnum/98keys-ergo/README.md

 More files:
 https://github.com/Supermagnum/98keys-ergo

 Todo: add links to the PCB boards with part sets.
-Redo PCB wiring and boards.

 Cherry MX switches should fit the holes.